 - Stipa spp. (needle grass / sleepy grass) – this inebriating grass is used in Guatemala as a sleeping agent.
 Some Stipa species are said to have strong psychoactive and narcotic effects.

-- Zea mays (corn) – corn silk is smoked by Peruvian Indians as an inebriant and may contain ergot alkaloids or tryptamine derivatives, which can induce a state of excitation and delirium.
+- Zea mays (corn) – Peruvian Indians smoke corn silk as an inebriant and may contain ergot alkaloids or tryptamine derivatives, which can induce a state of excitation and delirium.

 How to recognize Phalaris arundinacea when you see it?